 Day 4 Tuesday: Birthplace of the Amazon - Village visit - Nauta City

 This morning, the vessel skirts the edge of the vast Pacaya Samiria National Reserve, a flooded forest covering five million acres at the headwaters of the Amazon basin.
 Get up early to see one of the great spectacles of the Southern Hemisphere: the sun rising over the origin of the Amazon River.
 Here, the junction of two major tributaries, the Ucayali and the Marañon, form one of the greatest waterfalls in the world – certainly this is nature at its most captivating.
-Your morning excursion will be accompanied by abundant bird song, as you glide in our small boats past large-billed terns, laughing falcons, exotic short-tailed parrot, and dozens of other vibrantly hued birds.
+Your morning excursion will be accompanied by abundant bird song, as you glide in our small boats past large-billed terns, laughing falcons, exotic short-tailed parrots, and dozens of other vibrantly hued birds.